reduxframework/redux-framework/readme.txt

 = 4.3.2 =
 Added: Metaboxes!
 Fixed: Incorrect return type in Options Constructor.
-Modified: Prefixed Browser class to avoid conflict with older versions inother projects.
+Modified: Prefixed Browser class to avoid conflict with older versions in other projects.
 Release date: November 11, 2021

 = 4.3.1 =